 We want to hear from you.
 Please send a blurb about something you've read and want to share with CML.
 Postings will be published quarterly.
 Next posting will be in April.
 Send your recommendations to

-quarter’s blog has 12 entries from enthusiastic readers.
+This quarter’s blog has 12 entries from enthusiastic readers.
 Sample some of these selections while you rest those tired shoveling muscles.

 Great description of Alexander Hamilton and wife Eliza, and the historical times they lived through.
+Told from their point of view - like an inside peek into their marriage and the tumultuous events surrounding their lives.
+Highly recommend and easy to read.

 Reviewed by Judy Danielson

 Don't pick up this book looking for happy endings, characters whom life has treated perfectly, or a life studded with silver clouds -- the things people share on Facebook.
 Elizabeth Strout and its main character, Lucy Barton, know that "life is lonely and unfair, that only the greatest luck will bring blessings like a long life and a quick death".
 It is a sad book but perfectly written, seamlessly revealing character and plot, whose tone exactly matches its subject.
-Its subject is our inarticulateness with those whom we
+Its subject is our inarticulateness with those whom we have the deepest connection, our searches for happiness that unintentionally hurt the people we love, how the wounds of social class heal slowly, if ever.
+Lucy Barton's story begins in a hospital where she suffers a mysterious infection, the book's overarching metaphor.
+It haunts me because of its courage and because it reveals a part of the human condition I’d never seen on the page before, which is why it can change your life.

 Reviewed by Betsy Bowen